 This system works because you are not getting charged/billed for any merchandise; therefore the price for the actual Items that you present to the client on the Invoice will be zero.
 Only your Fee will be billed to the Client.
 If there should be a case in which the vendor DOES expect YOU to pay rather than the client, then this charge will automatically be passed through to the client and will appear on client's Invoice.

 In summation, these pricing settings tell Design Manager to invoice the client only for merchandise or services for which you have been charged and the design fee that was agreed upon on the Proposal or contract.

-- Obviously there will be a bit more record keeping if you want to keep track of what is happening between the client and the vendor.
+- There will be a bit more record keeping if you want to keep track of what is happening between the client and the vendor.
 Although Design Manager will track what is happening between you and the vendor, there is no mechanism in Design Manager to specifically track or report on the activities that occur between the client and the vendor.

 - The vendor may be unhappy to have clients purchasing merchandise under your account number since the client has no account with the vendor.
 You may want to check with the vendor to see if this is an issue.

 - The vendor may not charge the client sales tax.
 This situation causes two problems.
 First, the client may be purchasing using YOUR sales tax exemption number which may not be legal.
 Second, the client is obligated to pay "use tax" on the purchases if the vendor has not charged sales tax.
 If a sales tax audit occurs and the client has NOT paid his use tax obligation, you may find yourself responsible for the sales tax.